Terraforme/katago-visualizer/README.md

 - Press `d` to switch on/off dead stones guessing
 - Press `b` to switch on/off black's hints
 - Press `w` to switch on/off white's hints
+- Press `g` to generate the sequence to current position
+- Press `l` to load a sequence (watch your terminal !)

 Use arrows keys and mouse to navigate in the app.